Ayo Fayose: Travails with the EFCC

 The Economic and Financial Crimes Commission froze four Zenith Bank accounts allegedly used by Fayose to launder money for his Ekiti governorship election in 2014 in a lawsuit no. FHC/CS?871/2016 titled "Federal Republic of Nigeria Vs Zenith bank PLC account numbers 1003126654, 9013074033, 1010170969 and 1013835889."

 The judge Justice Mohammed Idris had granted the EFCC on 24 June 2016 an order to freeze all the funds in the said accounts in Zenith Bank.
 Two accounts belong to Governor Ayo Fayose while the third belongs to his hotel Spotless Hotel in Ado Ekiti.
 The fourth account was operated by one of Fayose's aides, Abiodun Agbele, who is under EFCC custody.

 The EFCC had alleged that those accounts possessed funds, said to be about N4.7 billion (US$20mn) stolen from the office of the National Security Adviser, with most of the money secretly retained by Fayose for his personal use after the election.
 Ayo Fayose was fingered by former Nigerian Minister of State for Defense, Musiliu Obanikoro as one of the beneficiaries of the $2.1billion arms deal scandal, which saw the illegal diversion and theft of funds that was allegedly appropriated to fight the Boko Haram insurgency.

+On 16 July 2025, the Federal High Court in Lagos discharged and acquitted Fayose and Spotless Investment Limited on all 11 counts in the EFCC money-laundering case, after upholding a no-case submission.
+The EFCC said it was studying the judgment and preparing an appeal.

 Fayose is alleged to own a radio station, Our People's FM, on 104.1 MHz in Ado Ekiti.
 The station was forcibly seized for a time in 2019, allegedly due to land use violations, though political considerations were also mentioned.